 In theory, automating data collection, aggregation, and analysis from all the security tools sounds like every analyst’s dream.
 But because SIEM is rules-based, you’re constantly having to reconfigure it and add new correlations as threats emerge, which can create a lot of challenges.

 To begin with, the time to value of this technology is high.
 It can take your security engineers six months (and sometimes as long as a year) to fully deploy the platform.
 You have to configure the SIEM to look for the right correlations in your environment.
-Correlations that come out of the box may not be applicable to your network, so among other things, your team needs to decides which ones to disable and which new rules to create.
+Correlations that come out of the box may not be applicable to your network, so among other things, your team needs to decide which ones to disable and which new rules to create.
 The deployment takes several phases, each requiring full-time engineering expertise.

 Complicated deployment is just the start.
 Your staff needs to continually fine-tune the correlations based on new threat intelligence data and other changes.
 Even so, the SIEM can generate thousands of alerts a day, depending on the size of your organization.